bjin01/autoapi/README.md

   out_variablenames:
     - id
 ```
-__Becareful:__
+__Attention:__
 * the methodname is case-sensitive.
 * The input parameter names must not be the same as in the doc but the value has to be in the correct type.
 If input parameters are not given correctly the api call will fail.
 * For correct ordering of the input parameters you have to prefix it with 1_, 2_, 3_ etc.
-* For the order of output parameters the ordering is done based on order of the lines.
+* The order of output parameters is done based on order of the lines.

 ## __Benefits__
 * No need to ask scripter to create many python/perl/etc. script just to automate some api calls.
 You can do it by yourself. __Save time, be flexible and be independant__ :-)